 Suggested Length of Visit: 30 mins / Admission: 5TL

 TURKISH FOOD GUIDE

-Considered one of the world’s greatest cuisines because of its diversity, long history, and the legacy left behind by an imperial kitchen, it seemed that every region we visited had something interesting and tasty to offer.
-Check out my post for a list of 27 delicious things to eat and drink in Turkey.
+We fell in love with Turkish food.
+It quickly became one of our favorite cuisines because of its diversity and emphasis on lamb dishes.
+We visited a few cities and it seemed that every region we went to had something different and tasty to offer.
+Check out my article on 27 delicious things to eat and drink in Turkey for more information.

 WHERE TO EAT